ikawrakow/ik_llama.cpp/github-data/discussions/590 - How important is Vulkan back-end development_.md

 I want to acknowledge the effort and quality of your work, therefore whatever you choose (improve speed, quants quality, Vulkan, features, ...) doesn't matter at the end: they will benefit us, users/community.

+> 👤 **saood06** replied on **2025-07-06** at **23:34:55**
+>
+> >Currently, owners of Nvidia GPUs have access to a wide range of inference engines (e.g., vllm, exllama, sglang, mlc, aphrodite-engine) that are optimized for CUDA.
+This allows them to fully utilize their hardware, which is great.
+>
+> All of the ones you list do offer some form of AMD support: [vllm](https://docs.vllm.ai/en/v0.6.3/getting_started/amd-installation.html), exllama V2 with [builds](https://github.com/turboderp-org/exllamav2/releases/tag/v0.3.1) for rocm and plans for it in v3, [sglang](https://docs.sglang.ai/references/amd.html), [mlc](https://github.com/mlc-ai/mlc-llm) table shows both Vulkan and ROCm support, [aphrodite-engine](https://aphrodite.pygmalion.chat/installation/installation-rocm/).
+>
+> > As much I don't like Nvidia I swapped my new 7900XTX for a used 3090.
+>
+> To be transparent, I don't own a modern AMD card, and I do own a 3090, so I have no personal experience using ROCm.
+But at least it looks like there is support for AMD to some degree in everything you listed.
+>
+> >Ryzen 3400G APU, using KS quants, re-use the quantized files, etc.
+>
+> But I have owned and used 3400G (upgraded past it).
+I'm not sure if the iGPU would be better (or at least better enough to matter) than the AVX2 CPU backend, what I miss about the iGPU, is that it lets you run without discrete GPU (or fully passing it through to a VM).

 > 👤 **mcm007** replied on **2025-07-07** at **05:45:28**
 >
 > > All of the ones you list do offer some form of AMD support: [vllm](https://docs.vllm.ai/en/v0.6.3/getting_started/amd-installation.html), exllama V2 with [builds](https://github.com/turboderp-org/exllamav2/releases/tag/v0.3.1) for rocm and plans for it in v3, [sglang](https://docs.sglang.ai/references/amd.html), [mlc](https://github.com/mlc-ai/mlc-llm) table shows both Vulkan and ROCm support, [aphrodite-engine](https://aphrodite.pygmalion.chat/installation/installation-rocm/).